s4un3/lireta/docs/Built-in keywords guide.md

 string [...];
 ```

-Transforms parameters into strings, as long as they are compatible (for example, not audio, not functions).
+Transforms parameters into strings, as long as they are compatible (for example, not audio, not functions), and concatenates if there are multiple parameters.

 ## Examples